PluginCafe/cinema4d_py_sdk_extended/scripts/04_3d_concepts/rendering/readme.md

 # Rendering

-The classic API provides tools to render a given BaseDocument.
+The Cinema API provides tools to render a given BaseDocument.

 Classic API:
 - **c4d.documents.RenderData**: *Represents a set of render settings of a BaseDocument.*